Given that the keto diet involves drastically cutting carb intake, you may be wondering, "Is keto gluten-free?"

 Are you thinking about giving keto a try but aren't sure where to start?
 Here are three examples of different meal plans you could try that are both keto and gluten-free.
 You can modify them as you like, but be sure to stay under 50 grams of carbs per day or you'll risk knocking yourself out of ketosis.

-- Breakfast - 2 or 3 eggs fried in butter or oil with avocado and a side of berries.
+- Breakfast: Two or three eggs fried in butter or oil with avocado and a side of berries

 Healthy Sources of Fat

 While fats are by their nature gluten-free, it’s still important to watch what kinds of fats you eat.
 As you can see by the meal plans above, avocado is a popular keto-friendly fat source.
 Here are a couple of others.

 MCTs, or medium-chain triglycerides, are popular with keto dieters, as they can be easily broken down and used as fuel.
 Coconut oil is the richest natural source of MCTs.
 In addition, KetoLiving™ LCHF Vanilla and Chocolate Shakes, both free of gluten and GMOs, provide not only a fat complex containing MCTs and coconut oil but also 9 grams of high-quality protein per serving.